reframe-hpc/reframe/writing_checks/README.md

 ddt --offline aprun ...
 ```

-# Output parsing and performance assessment
+# Output Parsing and Performance Assessment

 ReFrame provides a powerful mechanism for describing the patterns to look for inside the output and/or performance file of a test without the need to override the `check_sanity()` or `check_performance()` methods.
 It allows you to search for multiple different patterns in different files and also associate callback functions for interpreting the matched values and for deciding on the validity of the match.